• Skip to primary navigation

 overhead view of baked dutch oven bread in a blue dutch oven

-I cannot think of a time when I would turn down a slice (or two) of warm homemade bread fresh from the oven (like this homemade french bread - yum).
-However, I know that some people are intimidated by the idea of making their own bread.
+I cannot think of a time when I would turn down a slice (or two) of warm homemade bread fresh from the oven (like this homemade french bread).
+However, I know that some people are intimidated by the idea of making bread from scratch.

-Well, you're in luck because this Easy No Knead Bread is the perfect recipe if you want to bake some homemade bread but aren't fully confident in your bread making skills!
-It's a no knead dutch oven bread that tastes like you slaved for hours - when you really only spent 5 minutes preparing it!
+Well, you’re in luck because this Easy No Knead Bread is the perfect recipe if you want to bake homemade bread but are working on your confidence in the kitchen!
+It’s a no knead dutch oven bread that tastes like you worked for hours – when you really only spent 5 minutes preparing it!

 This dutch oven bread is incredibly moist and tastes like a less sour, sourdough bread!
-It is both dense and fluffy at the same time, and is the perfect companion to any meal (like this tortellini soup, vegetable soup, or this kale sweet potato soup)!
-I seriously make it all the time, because I love that it's prepped the day before and just popped in the oven right before company comes over!
+It is both dense and fluffy at the same time, and is the perfect companion to any meal (like this tortellini soup, vegetable soup, chicken noodle soup, etc.)!
+I make it all the time, because I love that it’s prepped the day before and just popped in the oven right before company comes over.

 front view of a slice of no knead bread

-Like I said above, if you've been dying to make bread from scratch, THIS is your recipe!
-It looks like a beautiful loaf of artisan bread from a high-end bakery, but takes minimal time, effort and ingredients!
+Like I said above, if you want to make bread from scratch, this is your recipe!
+It looks & tastes like a beautiful loaf of artisan bread from a high-end bakery, but takes minimal time, effort and ingredients.

 Seriously, this No Knead Dutch Oven Bread couldn't be any simpler.
 It's made with 4 ingredients and takes only 5 minutes of active prep time!
 There is no kneading, no waiting for the perfect rise (twice), and no exhaustive list of instructions to follow.